Overview and Description

 E=Normal.
 If sensation and motor function as tested with the ISNCSCI are graded as normal in all segments, and the patient had prior deficits, then the AIS grade is E. Someone without an initial SCI does not receive an AIS grade.

-Using ND: To document the sensory, motor and NLI levels, the ASIA Impairment Scale grade, and/or the zone of partial preservation (ZPP) when they are unable to be determined based on the examination results.
-Certain clinical pearls when using ISNCSCI include the followings1
+Note: Not Determinable or “ND” is used to document the sensory, motor and NLI levels, the AIS grade, and/or the ZPP when they are unable to be determined based on the examination results.

-• Both key or non-key muscle functions can be used to determine motor incomplete status (differentiation between AIS B from C).
+- Key or non-key muscle functions can be used to determine motor incomplete status (differentiation between AIS B from C).
+Non-key muscle function should be documented in the comments box.
+See the ISNCSCI worksheet for root levels that correspond to specific non-key muscles.

-• When distinguishing between a sensory incomplete versus a motor incomplete (AIS B from C) injury, the MOTOR LEVEL on each side is used.
-When distinguishing between motor incomplete injuries (AIS C from D), the SINGLE NEUROLOGICAL LEVEL is used.
+- When distinguishing between a sensory incomplete versus a motor incomplete (AIS B from C) injury, the MOTOR LEVEL on each side is used.
+When distinguishing between motor incomplete injuries (AIS C from D), the NEUROLOGICAL LEVEL OF INJURY is used.

-• When non-key muscles are used to determine AIS C classification, motor ZPP in most distal non-key muscles is recorded.
+- When non-key muscles are used to determine AIS C classification, motor ZPP in the most distal non-key muscles is recorded.

 Cutting Edge/Unique Concepts/Emerging Issues